codyznash/GANs_for_Credit_Card_Data/readme.md

 #### Generative Adversarial Networks (GANs) for Credit Card Fraud Data

+The notebook in this repository accompanies the blog: (add URL)

 This Jupyter notebook adapts some of the GAN architectures from Waya.ai's GAN-Sandbox.

 These GANs are applied to Kaggle's Credit Card Fraud Detection Dataset.